deepsense-ai/ragbits/docs/quickstart/quickstart2_rag.md

     inspirations: list[str]
 ```

-The updated model looks similar to the earlier model but now incorporates a new field, `inspirations`.
+The updated model looks similar to the earlier model, but now incorporates a new field, `inspirations`.
 This field will contain inspirations for the song, retrieved from the documents.

 Next, we need to adjust the prompt to include these inspirations in the prompt text: